nagareroshni001/Alumni_Tracking_System/README.md

 Tools to generate reports on alumni demographics and career paths.

 Future Enhancements:

-Integration with LinkedIn for real-time career updates.
+1.Integration with LinkedIn for real-time career updates.
-Mobile application for on-the-go access.
+2.Mobile application for on-the-go access.
-AI-based recommendations for networking and mentorship.
+3.AI-based recommendations for networking and mentorship.